1800546/email_parser/README.md

 This tool uses relative path and everything is based on the working directory (path of command line).
 The datafile must be named either "input.ost" or "input.pst" and be placed in the working directory.
 The "email_parser.exe" executable should be placed inside the "libraries" sub-folder in the working directory.

-Multiple csv files will be generated inside the "emailtemp" sub-folder in working directory.
+Multiple csv files will be generated inside the "emailtemp" sub-folder in working directory, which must be created before running the tool.

 # Working directory structure
 Before running the tool